xsuite/xsuite/docs/xwakes.rst

 =================================

-``xwakes`` provides wakefield and impedance elements that plug into the Xsuite tracking stack.
+``xwakes`` provides wakefield and impedance elements that plug into the Xsuite tracking environment.
 It offers analytic resonator wakes, wakes read from tables, multi-bunch/multi-turn support, transverse damping, monitoring, and MPI pipeline wiring.
-The examples below mirror the test-suite patterns and the ``xwakes/examples`` directory.
+The list of available wakefield elements is available in :ref:`the API reference <xwakes_section>`.

 Quick start: resonator wake on a single bunch
 ---------------------------------------------